Prashanth: Comeback (2024–present)

 After years of production delays, the film, titled Andhagan, released in August 2024 to generally positive reviews, with many branding it as his long-overdue comeback.
 His next film was director Venkat Prabhu's The Greatest of All Time, starring Vijay in the lead.
+In 2025, Prashanth was signed on to act in a film directed by Hari; however the film did not materialise.
+As of 2026, Prashanth is attached to star in Ranjan - The Advocate, a remake of the Telugu film Court: State vs a Nobody.

 Personal life

 On 1 September 2005, Prashanth married V. D. Grahalakshmi and they have one son, born in 2006.
-The couple parted after three years, when he discovered that she had previously been married, but had suppressed that from him before their marriage.
+The couple parted ways after three years, when he discovered that she had been married previously, but had suppressed that information from him before their marriage.
 Their marriage was subsequently annulled.